- Learn about trading Shanghai Stock Exchange shares, ETFs, and index funds.

 - Lots of choice.
 There are B-shares listed on the SSE, and Chinese companies, Chinese stock ADRs and ETFs listed on NYSE and NASDAQ.

 - Spread the risk.
 Diversify your portfolio by choosing an ETF or index fund to reduce volatility.

 - Lack of transparency.
 Many Chinese companies are partly state-owned.
-China is not renowned for the visibility of its operations to the residents of western world democracies.
+China is not renowned for the visibility of its operations to the residents of western democracies.
 Getting correct and up-to-date information about Chinese companies can be difficult.

 - Foreign event volatility.
-Chinese share prices are subject to volatility caused by events occurring in China only, whose potential effects may not be immediately apparent to Australian investors.
+Chinese share prices are subject to volatility caused by events occurring in China only, whose potential effects may not be immediately apparent to US investors.
 For example, the Chinese government can announce sweeping changes affecting entire industries without notice.